The original do-it-yourself travel guide to Europe SM

 Caller Beware

 Cell phone charges are handled differently in Europe.
 It is the one placing the call who pays in most countries.
 Be careful about calling 06 numbers in Holland, for example.
-06 are the first two digits for cell phone numbers and all calls are approximately 40¢ per minute, about 10 times the cost of a regular call.
+06 are the first two digits for cell phone numbers and all calls cost approximately 10 times the cost of a regular call.
 There goes a telephone card to vapor in short order.
 If you need to call one of these numbers, make it short and ask for a callback.

 Directory Assistance